Differences Between Alibaba & Amazon

 Similarities Between Alibaba and Amazon

 Although there are many differences between Alibaba vs. Amazon, the two marketplaces have quite a bit in common.
-While their market shares may be different (39% of all US eCommerce sales for Amazon and 58.2% of all retail eCommerce shares in China for Alibaba), they both dominate their country of origin.
+While their market shares may be different (40.9% of all US eCommerce sales for Amazon, and the Chinese e-commerce corporation Alibaba Group recorded a revenue of around 449.8 billion yuan in Chinese online sales), they both dominate their country of origin.

 In addition, both marketplaces have proprietary payment systems – there is Amazon Pay which allows users to purchase items on other websites using their Amazon accounts.
 Alibaba has created the same system through Alipay, with more than 700 million annual active users employing it.